FAQ for Nonprofits

 How much will be matched?

 News Match will match donations from individual donors up to a total of $1,000 during the matching period.
 There will be a cap on the total dollars each newsroom will be able to have matched but it will depend on the total News Match fund and the number of participating newsrooms.
-We should be able to announce the cap by September 22.
+We will announce the cap by October 1, when we know the final number of participants.

 What is the eligible donation time period for the match?